Skip to content

 What is on the FNL?

 The FNL lists specific accommodations the student is eligible to receive for access.
 Additionally, the student’s L/AC advisor and contact information are listed on the FNL.
-Information about the student’s particular disability and/or the impact of that disability is not included on the FNL.
+No information about the student’s particular disability nor the impact of that disability is included on the FNL.

 How are accommodations for students determined?